linroger/Wealth-of-Nations/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 4- Restructuring Public Debt/Class Note 6 Restructuring Public Debt Out of Bankruptcy Exchange Offers.md

 No matter what fraction of others you expect to exchange,  you prefer to hold out.
 One is always worse off with a junior claim with lower face value,  so here you would still not tender.

-Exchange offers for junior securities with lower face value will always fail if aimed at small holders.
+[[Class Note 6 Restructuring Public Debt Out of Bankruptcy Exchange Offers|Exchange Offers]] for junior securities with lower face value will always fail if aimed at small holders.
 The small holders each expect that their decision to exchange will not tip the balance between the offer succeeding (staying out of bankruptcy) and failing (going into bankruptcy).
 In the example,  you do not influence success unless you expect more than 98% but less than 99% of others to exchange.
 If you do not tip the balance,  you never prefer a new bond with lower face value and lower priority,  because it is never worth more than the old bond.

 If,  instead,  the bonds you exchange for are equal in priority to the original bonds,  the same arguments apply.
 If the offer succeeds,  or if it does not,  you are better off with an equal priority claim of higher promised payment (which you get by holding out and not tendering),  because when there is equal priority the payment is proportional to the amount promised.
-You would only tender for a junior security if you thought that your bond would tip the balance between the bank forcing bankruptcy and not forcing bankruptcy.
+You would only tender for a junior security if you thought that your bond would tip the balance between the bank forcing [[Course Notes/HBR Notes/A Strategic Perspective on Bankruptcy|bankruptcy]] and not forcing bankruptcy.

 ## Example 4: Public Exchanges for Senior Securities Are More Successful,  If Allowed